STRC + STRCx — Retail Risk Report

 Who should avoid

-- Anyone sizing without a runway view.
-Strategy’s BTC-stack runway is currently ~37 years (aggregate preferred service), comfortable at first glance — but the near-term cash-exhaustion date is only ≈7.7 months out at zero issuance refill, and the long-term anchor compresses fast under BTC drawdowns or continued preferred issuance growth.
+• Anyone sizing without a runway view.
+Strategy’s BTC-stack runway is currently about 31 years (aggregate preferred service), comfortable at first glance — but the near-term cash-exhaustion date is roughly 25 to 26 months out at zero issuance refill (eased by the reserve build to a record $3.75B), and the long-term anchor compresses fast under BTC drawdowns or continued preferred issuance growth.
 Size as if your STRC exposure can recur indefinitely, but also as if the BTC stack is the binding constraint that could halve in BTC bear markets.

 What to watch